 Official religion(s)/Freedom of religion: Freedom of religion.
 60% of the population is Roman Catholic, followed by atheist and agnostic citizens, other Christians, and Muslims.

-Official language(s) and general knowledge of English: Dutch, French and German are the official languages.
+Official language(s) and general knowledge of English: Dutch, French and German are the three official languages.
 English is widely spoken.

 Drives on this side: right